deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 {% endalert %}
 {% raw %}

-Example of the `NodeGroupConfiguration` resource to configure a certificate for an additional registry:
+Example of the `NodeGroupConfiguration` resource for configuring a certificate for an additional registry:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1